-Group effort generates more cycling interestDecember 23rd, 2013 by Kerry Faulkner in Health /
+Group effort generates more cycling interestDecember 23, 2013 by Kerry Faulkner in Medicine & Health / Health

 Improving an individual's self-belief and social support are the most useful strategies to promote the uptake of cycling in Australia, according to a study of Perth residents.